Cantera/cantera/doc/sphinx/yaml/species.rst

     The reference pressure at which the given thermodynamic properties apply.
     Defaults to 1 atm.

 .. _sec-yaml-nasa7:

 NASA 7-coefficient polynomials
 ------------------------------

-The polynomial form `described here <https://cantera.org/science/science-species.html#the-nasa-7-coefficient-polynomial-parameterization>`_, given for one or two temperature regions.
+The polynomial form `described here <https://cantera.org/science/science-species.html#the-nasa-7-coefficient-polynomial-parameterization>`__, given for one or two temperature regions.
 Additional fields of a ``NASA7`` thermo entry are:

 ``temperature-ranges``
-    A list of giving the temperature intervals on which the given polynomials are valid.
+    A list giving the temperature intervals on which the polynomials are valid.
     For one temperature region, this list contains the minimum and maximum temperatures for the polynomial.
-For two temperature regions, this list contains the minimum temperature, intermediate temperature, and maximum temperatures.
+For two temperature regions, this list contains the minimum, intermediate, and maximum temperatures.

 ``data``
     A list with one item per temperature region, where that item is a 7 item list of polynomial coefficients.
 The temperature regions are arranged in ascending order.
+Note that this is different from the standard CHEMKIN formulation that uses two temperature regions listed in descending order.

 Example::